-The Wait is Over!
-New Homesites Now Available.
+The Time is NOW.
+New Homesites Opening.

 A brief history of Pecan Plantation.